 Regardless of the differences with these net-new and modified marketing activities, programs, and experiments, though, the primary goal of each one is exactly the same:

 Nurture, and eventually convert, your highly interested and engaged prospects into new, paying customers (or subscribers) — and keep them as such for as long as possible

 Implementing trendy promotional techniques and making modest adjustments to existing tactics across channels can surely pay dividends for your acquisition marketing program.

 But if you want to achieve sustainable, long-term growth with your overarching customer acquisition strategy, you need proven marketing technologies that can help you execute, analyze, and augment your lifecycle marketing orchestration activities with ease.

 (Essentially, without the need for IT or data science.)

-Before you decide whether to construct an entirely new customer acquisition strategy from scratch or refine your existing one, it’s worth evaluating the changes (and improvements) other organizations have made to their acquisition marketing — and the martech they use.
+Before you decide whether to improve your customer acquisition strategy currently in place or create a new one, it’s worth evaluating the changes (and improvements) other brands have made to their acquisition marketing programs — and the martech they use.

 The evolution of customer acquisition strategies — and why “PPT” matters

 The past decade has seen brands across industries make sweeping changes to their digital marketing strategies, including and especially how they go about acquiring customers.

 Sure, the specific ways companies worldwide have turned potential customers and clients into new ones has certainly varied from one sector and vertical to another in recent years.